abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ##### AuthServer Interaction

 This application uses [authorization_code](https://docs.identityserver.io/en/release/topics/grant_types.html?#authorization-code) with [PKCE](https://docs.identityserver.io/en/latest/topics/grant_types.html#interactive-clients) (update).
-This client is being seeded in *IdentityServerDataSeeder* with **MyProjectName_Angular** client name with all the available scopes.
+This client is being seeded in *OpenIddictDataSeeder* with **MyProjectName_Angular** client name with all the available scopes.

-In the **environment.ts** file, authorization is configured as below to be able to make request to all the api resources and some basic identity resources:
+In the **environment.ts** file, authorization is configured as below to be able to make a request to all the api resources and some basic identity resources:

 ```typescript
 oAuthConfig: {